bitfaster/BitFaster.Caching/README.md

 MemoryCache is perfectly servicable.
 But in some situations, it can be a bottleneck.

 - Makes heap allocations when the native object key is not type string.
+- Is not 'scan' resistant, fetching all keys will load everything into memory.
 - Does not scale well with concurrent writes.
 - Executes code for perf counters that can't be disabled
 - Uses an heuristic to estimate memory used, and the 'trim' process may remove useful items.
-If many items are added quickly, runaway is a problem.

 # Performance